Atos-FiwareOps/sla-framework/sla-core/docs/developer-guide.md

 * Smart monitoring systems that are able to evaluate the constraints, and raise the appropriate violations

-## Conceptual class diagram ##
+## Main classes ##

-In the following diagram, it is shown the main entities and terms that are in the spec and the way they are related.
+The following description depicts the main entities and terms that are in the spec and the way they are related.

-TODO Image

 * A Provider offers a Service: a software service, hardware resources, etc.
 * The service is described by ServiceDescriptionTerms with a Domain Specific